2021 Livestock Division Rules

 6. Swine will be shown using the following three (3) breed format:

-7. Breeds will be broke into weight classes.
+7. Breeds will be broke into weight classes, if numbers dictate.
 They must have six in a breed to establish a breed.

 8. The judge has the option to reclassify swine entering the ring into crossbred class.
 The judges decision will be final.

 9. No feral swine allowed.